 As a more upbeat live music venue, all you have to do is request a song through Twitter or on a napkin, and the musicians will play it for you while you enjoy a few drinks and possibly some food.

 Enjoy Reggae at Hootenanny

-A great way to spend your Friday night in London is at Hootenanny.
+A great way to spend your Friday and Saturday nights in London is at Hootenanny.
 This award-winning independent music venue features some of the best bands and DJs from all over the world in their Victorian pub.
 With a large beer garden and delicious street stalls, you can enjoy a beer and a quick bite to eat while taking in the best reggae music around.